 Any abuela will tell you that the only tortilla worth touting is one made at home from masa (a mix of corn flour and limewater) and love.
 And while we’ve been coveting a cast aluminum tortilla press, mostly of the store-bought tortilla varieties are vegan, and will do in a pinch.
-Plant-based tacos are fantastic because of the wide range of ingredients that can be used to make taco combinations that meat-eaters couldn’t dare dream up (we’re talking sweet potato, buffalo cauliflower, and French fry tacos).
+Plant-based tacos are fantastic because of the wide range of ingredients that can be used to make taco combinations that meat-eaters couldn’t dare dream up (we’re talking sweet potato, buffalo cauliflower, and fishless Baja tacos).
 Putting all those flavorful ingredients in a basic tortilla will always yield fantastic results.
 Get a few simple corn rounds (or go for that pack of 85 for under $3 bucks) and you’re good to go.

 Coconut meat is called “meat” and mushrooms are often described as “meaty.”
 Beans?
 They’re meat, too … at least for taco purposes.
 As such, the plant-based possibilities of meaty taco fillings are pretty much endless.
-Jackfruit slathered in a tangy barbeque sauce—for instance, this incredible take on carnitas from Edgy Veg—will make for a lucious pulled pork-like taco.
+Jackfruit slathered in a tangy barbeque sauce—for instance, this incredible take on carnitas from The Edgy Veg—will make for a luscious pulled pork-like taco.
 Tofu, tempeh and seitan marinated in Mexican spices are always good taco bases that add a lot of texture.
 Prepared meats by companies such as Gardein (try the Beefless Grounds) and soyrizo available at Trader Joe’s are also an excellent option.
 However, if throwing plain ol’ black beans into a taco is your game (as is often ours on work nights), then Edible Perspective’s smoky chipotle-spiced approach is right up your olé!

 Think of this as creamy sauce, hot sauce, or salsa (which means “sauce” in Spanish), or all three!
 A simple cashew crema—like the one by The Simple Veganista—is the way to go if creaminess if your jam.
 As far as hot sauce is concerned, vegan resource site One Green Planet is great at breaking down the basics of making a homemade cooked sauce—and it all starts will selecting a fiery mix of peppers.
 When it comes to salsa, we like to keeps ours classic with a pico de gallo (or a humble mix of diced tomatoes, jalapeños, cilantro, salt, and lime).
 Can all three sauces live in one taco?
 You betcha!